manuelbl/SwissQRBill/README.md

 ## Introduction

 The Swiss QR bill is the new QR code based payment format that started on 30 June, 2020.
-The old payment slip will no longer be accepted after 30 September 2022.
+The old payment slip is no longer accepted.

 The new payment slip will be sent electronically in most cases.
 But it can still be printed at the bottom of an invoice or added to the invoice on a separate sheet.
 The payer scans the QR code with his/her mobile banking app to initiate the payment.
 The payment just needs to be confirmed.